AdobeDocs/commerce-operations.en/help/installation/prerequisites/php-settings.md

 To set PHP options:

 1. Open a `php.ini` in a text editor.
-1. Locate your server's time zone in the available [time zone settings](https://php.net/manual/en/timezones.php)
+1. Locate your server's time zone in the available [time zone settings](https://www.php.net/manual/en/timezones.php)
 1. Locate the following setting and uncomment it if necessary:

    ```conf
    date.timezone =
    ```

-1. Add the time zone setting you found in step 2.
+1. Add the time zone setting that you found in step 2.

 1. Change the value of `memory_limit` to one of the values recommended at the beginning of this section.